Thursday, October 16, 2025

 Feedback::

-Seeking market feedback on the latest release (and using it) is more important than shipping a new release (Repeat *FAR MORE* important than shipping a new release).
+Seeking market feedback on your previous release (and using that feedback) is more important than shipping the next release (Repeat *FAR MORE* important than shipping the next release).

 Saturday, April 13, 2024